Brett-Constantinoff/MacEwan-Workshops/README.md

-# OpenGL-Workshops
+# MacEwab-Workshops
-OpenGL code for MacEwan Computer Science Students
+Workshop code for MacEwan Computer Science Students

 ## How to run
 Clone using